spmasterman/tutor-directory/README.md

 9 User Registration/Management
 ------------------------------

+### Register:

 The system has implemented a "register" feature, allowing people to register to use it.
 On request this has been disabled and uses must be managed manually.

+### Adding Users through the interface:

 Any person with super-admin roles (the account you created in Step 1) can add more users using the interface.

-A plain password must be supplied.
-The mechanism for updating a password, relies on the email address on the account, so make sure its set up.
-Without email support, all you can do is DELETE the user account and recreate it - which will allow you to set a new password.
+A plain password must be supplied as part of the new user.
+The mechanism for updating a password once set, relies on the email address on the account, so make sure its set up properly.
+This is a potential gap that's created by not having users register and the email address being tested during that process.
+But whatevs :) There's a link to "reset my password" on the login page, that will allow a user to reset their password in the usual email verification way.
+If they haven't set up their email, or the server email isn't set up then you'll have to administer them manually which is a bit painful.

+### Updating Passwords manually:

+If you need to update someones password, on their behalf, there is a way, but its a bit convoluted:

+    Log in as a super-admin
+    go to the User Management page
+    Switch to the user that you want to change.
+This should take you to the home page, as that user Choose "Profile" in the drop down User Menu (top right) Choose "Edit Password"
+    Enter the new password, twice
+    Hit back on the browser a few times till you get to the home page again (alternatively just get to the home page) Choose the "Eject" option at the bottom of the user menu, which should set you back as the Super admin you started on

+To be honest if your doing this, then your not really doing things in the spirit of good security - so I don't feel too bad about it being eight steps :)

+Don't be tempted to delete the user and recreate just to change the password, else you'll kill any association to notes, files etc that have an Author field.

+### Account suspension

 An account can be suspended by setting its 'enabled' flag to false/off in the interface.

+### The command line

 Users can be setup from the command line: